lquixada/cross-fetch/README.md

 - **Platform agnostic**: browsers, node or react native
 - **Optional polyfill**: it's up to you if something is going to be added to the global object or not
 - **Simple import**: no configuration required
-- **WHATWG compliant**: it should be working the same way wherever your code runs
+- **WHATWG compliant**: it works the same way wherever your code runs
+- **Updated**: lastest version of whatwg-fetch and node-fetch used
 - **Small**: 2.5kb gzipped